Differential pressure transmitter

 Benefits of the FCX differential pressure sensor

-The FKC high-precision differential pressure transmitter models from Fuji Electric accurately measure differential pressure and transmit a proportional 4-20 mA electrical output signal.
-Manufactured in France, the differential transmitter uses a unique, highly reliable microcapacitive silicon sensor, combined with state-of-the-art digital signal processing to deliver exceptional performance in terms of accuracy and stability.
+Made in France, the differential transmitter uses a patented, reliable and resistant silicon capacitive chip, combined with advanced digital signal processing to deliver exceptional performance in terms of accuracy and stability.

-This industrialpressure transmitter is highly accurate and can measure very low pressures with great precision.
+This type of industrialpressure transmitter is highly accurate and can measure very low pressures with great precision.

 Benefits of FCX differential pressure transmitter